What is Measurement Systems Analysis (MSA)?

 Data analysis can be largely affected by measurement system error.
 Measuring instruments, inspection techniques of technicians and fixturing all make up a measuring system.
 Any of these components can introduce variation in the measuring system.
 This variation in the measuring system is reflected as part of total process variation in the SPC analysis and negatively affects key quality statistics like Cp, Cpk, Pp, Ppk, etc.

 Every process contains inherent variation.
 The sources of variation can be related to any of the inputs from the mechanics of the process itself to raw material or personnel consistency.
 However, it is possible that the variation in the measurement process is a significant contributor to the overall variation of a process or is causing special causes of variation.
 This variation is analyzed during the Measurement Systems Analysis (MSA) studies, previously called Gage Reproducibility & Repeatability studies.
-MSA is a mandatory step in any quality control application.
+MSA is a mandatory step in any quality control application and there are for example complete manuals like in TS16949 (Automotive) and RM13003 (Aerospace).
+For variable data two types of variation can be distinguished:

 Gage Repeatability: